ayushi-broadins/fucci-bulk-rna-seq/README.md

 Using the pipeline
 ------------------------
 We're ready to go!
-To start the snalysis:
+To start the analysis:
 1. Update the config file parameters/config.yaml to ensure it has the right paths and sample names.
-3. Connect to the Broad login host
+2. Connect to the Broad login host

 ```bash
 ssh login